 Keeping trash and litter out of our parks and waterbodies is everyone's responsibility.
 There are lots of great ways to keep trash from entering our environment, including reducing the amount of waste you create, reusing items that don't need to be thrown away, and properly recycling/disposing of as much of your waste as possible.

-Participate in one of our seasonal Park Clean-Up events or reach out to Superintendent of Parks & Development, Mat Emken at email@example.com or at (815)756-9939 to inquire about our Adopt-a-Park Program.
+Participate in one of our seasonal Park Clean-Up events (Earth Day, 1st Saturday in May, 1st Saturday in June, and 2nd Saturday in November) or reach out to Superintendent of Parks & Development, Mat Emken at email@example.com or at (815) 756-9939 to inquire about other park-related volunteer opportunities.

 Together we can keep our park system a beautiful, clean, and safe space for all!
 Check out our Nature Alliance with Kish Kids Outside to learn more about local outdoor activity resources, ways to care for our enviroment, and interact with nature.